Russia's war on Ukraine latest news: Third Russian airfield ablaze from drone strike | Headlines

 Russia's war on Ukraine latest news: Third Russian airfield ablaze from drone strike

-* Russia said three of its military personnel were killed on Monday in what it said were Ukrainian drone attacks on two Russian air bases hundreds of miles from the front lines in Ukraine.
-ENERGY * About half the region surrounding the Ukrainian capital will remain without electricity for the coming days after the latest Russian missile strikes on power facilities, the Kyiv regional governor said.
+Now, with the war's first winter setting in, it is Russia that is on the defensive , drafting in hundreds of thousands of reservists to protect remaining occupied territory - about a fifth of Ukraine.
+ENERGY * About half the region surrounding the Ukrainian capital will remain without electricity for the coming days after the latest Russian missile strikes on power facilities, the Kyiv regional governor said. * Ukraine aims by Tuesday evening to significantly reduce the power deficit caused by the Russian strikes, Energy Minister German Galushchenko said.

 A third Russian airfield was ablaze on Tuesday from a drone strike, a day after Ukraine demonstrated an apparent new ability to penetrate hundreds of kilometers deep into Russian air space with attacks on two Russian air bases.
 FIGHTING